Frequently Asked Questions

 Is it true there are now three registries issuing certificates for Karakul sheep in the US?
 Unfortunately yes.

-Deborah Hunter is now issuing registration certificates for the Karakul Shepherds Alliance.
+After forms were re-designed and uploaded in August 2016 Deborah Hunter has been issuing registration certificates for the Karakul Shepherds Alliance.
 The state of Washington has licensed Karakul Shepherds Alliance as a sole proprietorship business.
 The Alliance will always have a team of specialized Advisors to assist with registration evaluations, drafting and editing of printed materials, research, and advice on all things related to Karakul sheep.

 What makes The Alliance different from the other two Karakul registries?
 We are interested in ALL Karakul flocks in North America.
 We have an Open flock book because we have a special concern for landrace flocks, those which have been isolated for several years without additional bloodlines.
 We have the experience, knowledge, and sensitivities to evaluate Karakul sheep for entry into our Registry.
 At the same time we would like to get in touch with shepherds of Karakul flocks who have not registered their sheep for a number of years—to reconnect, get a Karakul count, exchange information, and offer a Registry service, should they have a need or desire for certificates.